splunk/observability-workshop/docs/module6/sockshop.md

 # Deploying Sock Shop in K3s

-{==

-Minimum recommended time to complete - **45 minutes**

-==}

-!!! important "Enabling µAPM"

-    An Organization needs to be pre-provisioned as a µAPM entitlement is required for the purposes of this module.
-Please contact someone from SignalFx to get a trial instance with µAPM enabled if you don’t have one already.

-    To check if you have an Organization with µAPM enabled, just login to SignalFx and check that you have the µAPM tab on the top navbar next to Dashboards.

 !!! note
     The setup part is already documented in the [Preparation](../../module4/prep/) and [Deploy the Smart Agent in K3s](../../module4/k3s/) steps.
 Please ensure this instance is available and running before continuing.